Festusx/Pricing-table/README.md

 # Pricing-table
-Pricing table made using flexbox
+Responsive pricing table made using flexbox
 One of my first uploads of many more :)